marianoviola/nord/README.md

   }
 };
 ```
-`examples/eleventy/_data/topten.json`.
+`examples/eleventy/_data/topten.js`.

+In the example above it is assumed that the R script is able to output a JSON string using for example [`cat()`](https://www.rdocumentation.org/packages/base/versions/3.6.2/topics/cat) and [`jsonlite`](https://cran.r-project.org/web/packages/jsonlite/index.html).

+### Build Eleventy using GitHub Actions

-To build Eleventy using `Nord` using GitHub Actions you can use a workflow like this:
+To execute R scripts using `nord` and then build `eleventy` using [GitHub Actions](https://github.com/features/actions) you can use a workflow like this:

 ```yaml
 name: Exec R scripts and build Eleventy